Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you (Ephesians 4:32).

 My friend, Jesus created you uniquely and perfectly.
 You were made in His image.
 Before you were even thought of, His plans and hopes for you were greater than you could ask or imagine.
 You are loved.
 You are pursued.
 You are unique.
 You are redeemed, restored, and forgiven.
 You are set apart.
 You are esteemed.
 You are loved more than you can imagine, and you are His.
 Let Jesus rip off the labels the world, your friends, your parents, and you have put on yourself, and replace them with His labels.

-My prayer for you today is that you would see yourself the way Jesus sees you.
+My prayer for you, that you would see yourself the way Jesus sees you.
 Walk confidently knowing that you are a radiant, child of God with potential to change the World.
-You were made for this. •
+You were made for this.

 “I praise you because I am fearfully and wonderfully made; your works are wonderful, my soul know it’s very well.”
 Psalm 139:14